aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 The returned map points to the start of the mapped range according to the box region, not the beginning of the resource.

-.. _transfer_flush_region:
-``transfer_flush_region`` If a transfer was created with TRANFER_FLUSH_EXPLICIT, only the region specified is guaranteed to be written to.
-This is relative to the mapped range, not the beginning of the resource.

 ``transfer_unmap`` remove the memory mapping for the transfer object.
 Any pointers into the map should be considered invalid and discarded.

 ``transfer_inline_write`` performs a simplified transfer for simple writes.
 Basically get_transfer, transfer_map, data write, transfer_unmap, and
 transfer_destroy all in one.

+.. _transfer_flush_region:

+transfer_flush_region
+%%%%%%%%%%%%%%%%%%%%%

+If a transfer was created with ``FLUSH_EXPLICIT``, it will not automatically be flushed on write or unmap.
+Flushes must be requested with ``transfer_flush_region``.
+Flush ranges are relative to the mapped range, not the beginning of the resource.

 .. _pipe_transfer: